npaisley/Bash-DFT-Tools/README.md

 | 3   | 64 | 3022  | 47.2 |
 | 72  | 44 | 192   | 4.4  |

-**Remember:** The sg16submit.sh script requests 2 G more memory from SLURM than is specified in your input file.
+**IMPORTANT:** The sg16submit.sh script requests 2 G more memory from SLURM than is specified in your input file.
+Make sure to adjust the memory you request so that the **final amount** of memory requested matches the node memory.